 - Confidentiality for the UNet system is rated as moderate due to the personally identifiable information collected and used in organ matching.

-To ensure the UNet application and supporting infrastructure support the needed levels of confidentiality, integrity and availability, the OPTN contract requires the system to be certified and authorized to operate every three years.
-The certification and authorization process includes an audit of Heath Resources and Services Administration required documents that report compliance with security regulations, an audit of the infrastructure that supports UNet, and penetration tests where auditors attempt to access and compromise the infrastructure and UNet.
+To ensure the UNet application and supporting infrastructure support the needed levels of confidentiality, integrity and availability, the Organ Procurement and Transplantation Network contract requires the system to be certified and authorized to operate every three years.
+The certification and authorization process includes an audit of Heath Resources and Services Administration-required documents that report compliance with security regulations, an audit of the infrastructure that supports UNet, and penetration tests where auditors attempt to access and compromise the infrastructure and UNet.

-UNOS has implemented an enterprise risk management (ERM) system to evaluate and alleviate apparent risks and make improvements to operations while keeping the goals and mission of the organization in focus.
-UNOS uses an outside consultant to review its’ departmental functions and processes.
+UNOS has implemented an enterprise risk management system to evaluate and alleviate apparent risks and make improvements to operations while keeping the goals and mission of the organization in focus.
 Risks and process improvements are identified and ranked.
-Responses and process changes which address the risk or improvement are formulated and monitored for their progress toward implementation.
+Responses and process changes that address the risk or improvement are formulated and monitored for their progress toward implementation.